volumetricperformance/raspberry-capture-kit/README.md

 sudo make -j2
 sudo make install
 ```
 After `sudo make install` has finished, note the paths to the files `pyrealsense2.cpython-36m-darwin.so` and `pybackend2.cpython-36m-darwin.so` in your terminal window's output.
 These may look something like `/Library/Python/3.8/site-packages/pyrealsense2/pyrealsense2.cpython-36m-darwin.so`.
-You'll need these paths in the next section.
+You will need these paths in the next section.

-## Setting up the repo
+## Setting up the raspberry-capture-kit repo
 ```
 git clone https://github.com/volumetricperformance/raspberry-capture-kit.git
 cd raspberry-capture-kit